 Research shows that communities that prescribe to the CIT Program model, have higher success rates in resolving serious crisis situations.

 The CIT Program, based on the "Memphis Model," has been spreading across the U.S. and abroad since 1988.
-A sound CIT program based on the "Memphis Model" Core Elements will help strengthen your community in working together to help people who live with mental illness and/or addictions who are in crisis, it will also improve your community mental health system, save lives and bring hope and recovery to those in need.
+A sound CIT program based on the Best Practice Guide will help strengthen your community in working together to help people who live with mental illness and/or addictions who are in crisis, it will also improve your community mental health system, save lives and bring hope and recovery to those in need.
 A strong CIT Program (and not just training) will sustain for years to come.

 If you are interested in technical assistance for starting or improving your CIT Program please contact us.